renovatebot/renovate/docs/usage/configuration-options.md

 By default, Renovate won't enforce any concurrent branch limits.
 The `config:base` preset that many extend from limits the number of concurrent branches to 10, but in many cases a limit as low as 3 or 5 can be most efficient for a repository.

-If you want the same limit for both concurrent branches and concurrent PRs, then just set a value for `prConcurrentLimit` and it will be reused for branch calculations too.
+If you want the same limit for both concurrent branches and concurrent PRs, then set a value for `prConcurrentLimit` and it will be re-used for branch calculations too.
 But if you want to allow more concurrent branches than concurrent PRs, you can configure both values (e.g. `branchConcurrentLimit=5` and `prConcurrentLimit=3`).

 This limit is enforced on a per-repository basis.